ahicks92/fastnet/specification.md

 - Pack the packet according to the above section on packet formats.
 The sequence number and reliable sequence number are the sequence numbers from the channel's current state.

-- Increment the packet sequence number.
-Recall that sequence numbers must wrap and are 3-byte signed integers; implementations should take extra care to deal with this case.
+- Increment the packet sequence number using wrapping arithmetic.

 - Submit the packet to the transport.